Student Loan Repayment Changes 2025-26: New Thresholds, Rates & Calculation Guide

 2025-26 Plan 1 Details

-Repayment Threshold: £22,015 annually (£1,834 monthly, £423 weekly) Repayment Rate: 9% on income above threshold Interest Rate: Lower of RPI or Bank of England base rate + 1% Forgiveness Period: 25 years from first repayment OR age 65
+Repayment Threshold: £26,065 annually (£2,172 monthly, £501 weekly) Repayment Rate: 9% on income above threshold Interest Rate: Lower of RPI or Bank of England base rate + 1% (set annually) Write-off Period: Usually 25 years after the April you first become eligible to repay; loans taken out before 1 September 2006 are written off at age 65

 Plan 1 vs Plan 2 Comparison

 Here's where it gets messy.
-Plan 1 has a lower threshold, so you start paying sooner—but lower interest rates and earlier forgiveness.
+Plan 1 has a lower threshold, so you start paying sooner, but it also has lower interest rates and earlier write-off rules.

 £40,000 Salary Example: